DeadmanAbir/PostPilot-Old/README.md

 - **AI Powered Post generator:** In our application, we've seamlessly integrated GPT 3.5 turbo to generate captivating and thought-provoking posts for you.
 The GPT api takes news from DB that the scraper has scraped and generates high quality posts.

+- **Automated Posts:** After you successfully create a project, PostPilot will automatically post every day to your LinkedIn, and the content will be unique every day.

 ## Getting Started

 ### Prerequisites